teambit/docs/docs/how-bit-works.md

 The bit `tag` and `checkout` commands are used to transfer a single version of a component between the local scope and the workspace.

-Note: The workspace and scope concepts are profoundly impacted by the mechanisms used in Git for managing a git workspace and a git repository
+Note: The workspace and scope concepts in Bit are profoundly impacted by the mechanisms used in Git for managing a git workspace and a git repository, so if you are familiar with those, it is easier to understand Bit.

+### Remote Scope

+Remote scope is a scope that resides on a server.
+It is also called a **bare scope** since it is defined outside a workspace.
+A remote scope is used for sharing components, so it is in fact a place where components are exported to and imported from.

+A user can set up a [Bit Server](/docs/bit-server) that holds remote scopes for sharing components between Bit workspaces.
+Alternatively, users can use [bit.dev](/docs/bit-dev) for storing remote scopes of components.